 Nude beaches in San Mateo County are few (just two), but they attract a lot of visitors.
 San Mateo County is also where you'll find San Gregorio Beach, which is the oldest official clothing optional beach in the United States.

 You may occasionally find out-of-date resources online that say Montara State Beach and Pomponio State Beach are nude beaches, but they are NOT RECOMMENDED.
 Montara has too many clothed families on it (and rangers may cite you for nudity there).
-Pomponio is difficult and dangerous to get to.
+To get to Pomponio is difficult and dangerous.

 Clothing Optional Beaches in San Mateo County

 These are the two San Mateo County nude beaches that are easy to reach and used by the general public:

 - Devil's Slide (aka Grey Whale Cove and Edun)—In the past, Devil's Slide beach was also called Grey Whale Cove and Edun (nude spelled backward).
 These days, it gets its name from a nearby area that's prone to landslides.
 It's in a California state park and generally gets good ratings from people who have been there.
 However, it's subject to enforcement of California State Parks policies.